Our guide to last minute Christmas shopping

 Will your intended spending push you outside of your budget?
 Is it eating into your buffer or emergency fund?

-This is incredibly important if are already laden with debt and under serious pressure meeting your existing obligations.
+This is incredibly important if you are already laden with debt and under severe pressure to meet your existing obligations.

 If you cannot spend much, that is probably an indisputable fact.

-If you have to tell someone you are under financial pressure and couldn’t afford much of a gift, write them a card or letter telling them what they mean to you and fill it with glitter, or stick lollies in the envelope.
+If you must tell someone, you are under financial pressure and can’t afford much of a gift, write them a card or letter telling them what they mean to you and fill it with glitter, or stick lollies in the envelope.
 Spend time thinking about what to write.

-What is your spending limit for the shopping you still have to do?
+What is your spending limit for the shopping you still must do?